billy-4md/AngiosQuant/README.md

 - Upload images directly into projects for processing.

 ### Semi-Automatic Control Point Setup
+This part is necessary if you need to run the semi-automatic algorithm.
+It allows to select, manually using "control points", corresponding to cell that can be seen on both images.
+If this option is selected, the algorithm must be run twice.
+The first time, it will juste add the images processed on your project.
+After having those images, you can set the control points, and then re run the program.
+Previous control points that have been set will be automatically visible and can be modify.
 - If "Semi-Automatic" mode is selected, specify control points on original images.
 - Access control points setting through the project page by selecting images and using the "Set Control Points" option in the navigation bar.
 - Transition to 2D view for precise control point placement and save settings with keyboard shortcuts.